 It’s worth mentioning that Edinburgh Hogmanay revellers have always had a good reputation for being a well behaved, friendly crowd, with very few incidents.

 The stroke of midnight sees complete strangers hugging and kissing, hand shaking and back slapping.
 The crowd then bursts into singing Auld Lang Syne, the traditional New Year song.
-Edinburgh has a total of seven hills, and at midnight on Hogmanay, they are lit up, with the centrepiece being the firework display from the Castle.
+Edinburgh has a total of seven hills, and at midnight on Hogmanay, they are all lit up, with the centrepiece being the firework display from the Castle.

 Hogmanay has traditionally always been more popular than Christmas in Scotland, and this bash has evolved into one of the most popular celebrations in the world.
 Half the crowd are from overseas, and many of the events are by ticket only.